karmab/openshaft/README.md

 - test along with ovn and contiv
 - review if it makes sense to push images to docker hub
 - overwrite bridge mappings on a per compute ( or neutron-agent) base
+- test with ocata and probably adjust some packages ( nova-placement-api )
+- use reasonable defaults for most existing variables to ease maintenance of the conf files

 ## Problems?